TakuSemba/portfolio/content/about.md

 **Sept 2015 ~ Mar 2016 [Pairs](https://eure.jp)**

 Pairs is one of the popular dating app in Japan.
-It was launched on 2014 but it has already become one of the largest dating apps in Japan with more than 450,000 member
+It was launched on 2014 but it has already become one of the largest dating apps in Japan with more than 450,000 members.

 ## OSS